ksatirli/katacoda-scenarios/k8s-terraform-datadog/step13.md

 ---

-Terraform allows for a way to generate outputs afte

 Sometimes, you might need to use an output value like a DNS zone, or load balancer address

 This is especially helpful when you start using Terraform modules (which is a bit beyond the scope of this talk)